chadmcrowell/killercoda-scenarios/cka/priority-class/step3.md

 Create a deployment named `low-prio` that has `3` pod replicas.
 Use the `polinux/stress` image with the command `["stress]` and the argument `["--vm", "1", "--vm-bytes", "400M", "--timeout", "600s"]`.
 The pod should request `500` Mebibytes of memory and `100` millicores of CPU.

-> TIP: Use the dry-run flag to create the deployment and output to a file, or use the [Kubernetes documentation](https://kubernetes.io/docs) for help.
+> TIP: Use the `--dry-run` flag to create the deployment and output to a file, or use the [Kubernetes documentation](https://kubernetes.io/docs) for help.

 <br>
 <details><summary>Solution</summary>